TonicAI/textual/docs/source/datasets/viewing_config.rst

     file.get_entities(entities)

-Viewing redaction and synthesis mappings for a dataset
+Viewing entity mappings for a dataset
 ------------------------------------------------------

-You can retrieve the original, redacted, synthetic, and final output values for entities in a dataset after the current generator configuration is applied.
-The response is grouped by file.
+You can retrieve mappings for each detected entity in a dataset.

 .. code-block:: python